cylc/cylc-flow/doc/src/running-suites.rst

 .. note::

-   Please read :ref:`External Triggers` before using the older inter-suite triggering mechanism described in this section.
+   Please read :ref:`Section External Triggers` before using the older inter-suite triggering mechanism described in this section.

 The ``cylc suite-state`` command interrogates suite run databases.
 It